mathis2001/LightSSTICheck/README.md

 # LightSSTICheck.py

-LightSSTICheck is a tool designed to find easy SSTI vulnerabilities in a list of urls
+LightSSTICheck is a tool designed to find basic SSTI vulnerabilities in a list of urls

 ## Install:
 ```bash